How are passwords compromised?

 What is a strong password?

 A strong password can be measured primarily by length, randomness, and uniqueness.
-You should stay away from dictionary words or any common word combinations such as ''JohnSmith''.
+You should stay away from easy-to-guess passwords such as your name, common dictionary words, or any common word combinations such as ''JohnSmith''.

-Two examples of how to create one include:
+Two examples of how to create strong passwords:

-Note: Some websites restrict how long a password can be and which kinds of characters can be included.
-If these restrictions limit the strength of the password, just try to make it as strong as possible.
+Note: Some websites restrict password length and which kinds of characters can be included.
+If these restrictions limit the strength of the password, just try to make it as strong as possible within the confines of the website restrictions.

-Strong passwords can be difficult to remember especially when best practices advise us to use a different password for every website/service we use.
+Strong passwords can be difficult to remember, especially when best practices advise using a different password for every website/service we use.
 This problem can be solved by using a password manager.
-All of the passwords you have can be stored in the password manager's encrypted database and accessed by using one master password.
-That way there's only one password that needs to be remembered - the master password.
-Some password managers can even automatically log you into the website you're visiting.
+Passwords you have created can be stored in the password manager's encrypted database and accessed by using one master password.
+That way there's only one password to remember – the master password.
+Some password managers can even automatically log you into the website you are visiting.

 There are many different password managers out there that the average person can choose from.
-Two examples of these would be LastPass and Dashlane.
+Some examples of these would be LastPass, BitWarden, and Dashlane.

 Note 1: Most browsers can remember login information, but the browsers' built-in password managers are usually less secure than using a dedicated password manager.

-Note 2: Password managers are third-party software not supported by Sparklight.
+Note 2: Password managers are third-party software not supported by Sparklight and may charge a fee for use.
 Use at your own discretion.